theshem/sentry-docs/src/collections/_documentation/platforms/javascript/pluggable-integrations.md

 _Import name: `Sentry.Integrations.Debug`_

-This integration allows you to easily inspect the content of the processed event, that will be passed to `beforeSend` and effectively send to the Sentry.
+This integration allows you to inspect the content of the processed event, that will be passed to `beforeSend` and effectively send to Sentry.

 Available options: